AriJalk/godot-hex-grid-module/README.md

 # GodotHexGridSystem

-Implementation of Hexagonal Grid in godot, based on the guide from Red Blob Games: https://www.redblobgames.com/grids/hexagons/
+Godot implementation of Hexagonal Grid in 3D space, based on the guide from Red Blob Games: https://www.redblobgames.com/grids/hexagons/
 Interface is made in the style of Dorfromantik hex placement.

 ## Controls